 - Iconomi (ICN)

 - Monero (XMR)

 - Zcash (ZEC)

-The website features an extensive support guide, which covers everything from verifying your account to trading.
+Kraken’s website features an extensive support guide, which covers everything from verifying your account to trading.
 In most cases, you’ll find what you’re looking for there.
-However, in the event that you do need support, you can always submit a support ticket.
-It’s worth knowing that Kraken customer support can be on the slow side and may take days to respond.
-There is no live chat option.
+However, in the event that you do need support, you can always submit a support ticket or talk with a live rep via the site’s built-in chat.

-Overall, it’s fair to say that Kraken is an option well worth considering thanks to its excellent security features and low transaction fees.
+It’s fair to say that Kraken is an option well worth considering thanks to its excellent security features and low transaction fees.
 However, it’s not the best option for beginners due to its more complex interface.
-What’s more, caution is advised as Kraken has become very unreliable at the time of writing, with errors making the site almost unusable.
-With any luck, this will be fixed with the planned update.
+This veteran Bitcoin exchange has gained a considerable amount of reputation throughout the years and doesn’t seem to be going anywhere anytime soon.

 Have you used Kraken yourself?
 I’d love to hear about your experience in the comment section below.

 Dummy-proof explainer videos enjoyed by over 100,000 students.
 One email a day for 7 days, short and educational, guaranteed.

 We hate spam as much as you do.
 You can unsubscribe with one click.